Canon 100D vs Olympus E-M10 III

 - More modern: Reflects 4 years and 5 months of technical progress since the 100D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the E-M10 III comes out slightly ahead of the 100D (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M10 III is the clear winner of the contest (13 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 100D vs Olympus E-M10 III